-The CVS Dew Point Tester consists of a highpressure chamber through which the gas sample flows.
+The CVS Dew Point Tester consists of a high-pressure chamber through which the gas sample flows.
 A polished mirror is at one end of the chamber and a viewing window at the other.
 The operator throttles an expandable gas through a valve cooling the polished mirror until the dew point is observed.
-A mercury glass thermometer (Optional Alcohol Filled Thermometers available upon request) is inserted inside the mirror tube with the bulb of the thermometer placed close to the mirror.
+A mercury glass thermometer is inserted inside the mirror tube with the bulb of the thermometer placed close to the mirror.
 This allows for greater accuracies in temperature measurement.
 The temperature and pressure are then recorded and plotted to obtain the water content of the sample.
 Conversion of dew points to water content can also be obtained by use of various published curves.

-The Regular Chiller Model A-2 uses propane or carbon dioxide as a refrigerant.
+The Regular Chiller Model A2 uses propane or carbon dioxide as a refrigerant.
 Its construction offers greater control and accurate measurements.